|In-state Tuition (per semester hour, unless noted)||$8,377 PER YR.*|

 - The National Natural Toxins Research Center is the only federally funded viper research center in the U.S. and is one of the leading research centers in the world for discovering toxins for use in biomedical research.

-TEXAS A&M UNIVERSITY–KINGSVILLE has superior faculty and courses to provide an education that helps students get where they want to go.
-Degrees include well known programs in engineering, animal and wildlife sciences, kinesiology, social work, and music, along with new bachelor’s degree programs in veterinary technology and criminal justice, and a new master’s degree program in criminology.
+TEXAS A&M UNIVERSITY–KINGSVILLE has superior faculty and courses to provide an education that prepares students to impact the world around them.
+Degrees include well known programs in engineering, animal and wildlife sciences, kinesiology, social work, and music, along with fast growing bachelor’s degree programs in veterinary technology and criminal justice.

 With a steadfast focus on excellence, Texas A&M–Kingsville’s reputation as a top-tier institution of higher learning goes beyond South Texas.
-The university is ranked among the nation’s top institutions awarding engineering and communication sciences and disorders degrees to Hispanics, according to Diverse: Issues in Higher Education.
+The university is ranked among the nation’s top institutions for awarding engineering, agriculture, and communication sciences and disorders degrees to Hispanics, according to Diverse: Issues in Higher Education.

-Starting salaries for Texas A&M–Kingsville graduates are among the highest both regionally and statewide, according to the national college salary report released annually by PayScale, Inc.
+Starting salaries for Texas A&M–Kingsville graduates are among the highest both regionally and statewide, according to a national college salary report released annually by PayScale, Inc.

 Texas A&M–Kingsville’s housing choices include modern suite-style living, traditional residence halls, and living-learning communities where students with similar majors or interests live and study.
 Kingsville, home to the legendary King Ranch, is safe and friendly, with a population of 25,000.
 Texas A&M–Kingsville offers a student shuttle service to shopping areas, restaurants, and other businesses.